 From COSPUP to COSEPUP: COSPUP operated as a special committee of the NAS.
 The National Academy of Engineering, chartered in 1964 after COSPUP was already launched, became increasingly drawn to issues in engineering and public policy in the 1970s, and had established activities that paralleled COSPUP.
 In 1982, the two programs merged, creating COSEPUP.

-In order to ensure that COSEPUP reflect the most senior and most experienced people in the U.S. research community, COSEPUP's charter specifies that a majority of its 16 authorized members be elected members of the various academy Councils (at present, all members are current or former Councilors), and that the presidents of the three academies serve as ex-officio members.
+In order to ensure that COSEMPUP reflect the most senior and most experienced people in the U.S. research community, COSEMPUP's charter specifies that a majority of its 16 authorized members be elected members of the various academies and that the presidents of the three academies serve as ex-officio members.
 Formally, the Committee is charged with the responsibility "to deliberate on initiatives for new studies in the area of science and technology policy, taking especially into account the concerns and requests of the President's Science Advisor, the Director of the NSF, the Chairman of the National Science Board, and the chairmen of key science and technology-related committees of the Congress."